fadeld/API-Authentication/README.md

    (E)  The authorization server validates the client credentials and
         the verification code and responds back with the access token.

+Once the access token is available, you can initiate authenticated API requests on behalf of the end user.

 IDE details and some FAQ are on the wiki page.